Quick Updates for the Perturbed Static Output Feedback Control Problem in Linear Systems with Applications to Power Systems: Numerical Simulations

 \section{Numerical Simulations}

-To assess the effectiveness of the theoretical results, we consider two scenarios: \textit{(i)} a toy example with an SOF controller benchmark collected by \cite{leibfritz2006compleib}, \textit{(ii)} a power system example with a standard benchmark from \cite{bazr2017,bazrafshan2018coupling}.
+First, we elaborate on the computation of the MDRP as it constitutes the core part of Procedure \ref{proced}, and the performance of Procedure \ref{proced} is significantly affected by the computational accuracy/efficiency of the MDRP.
+Then, to assess the effectiveness of the theoretical results, we consider two scenarios: (\textit{i}) a toy example with an SOF controller benchmark collected by \cite{leibfritz2006compleib}, (\textit{ii}) two power system examples with standard benchmarks from \cite{bazr2017,bazrafshan2018coupling,11010910}.
 We will use Procedure \ref{proced} to compute the updated stabilizing SOF controller $F^{\text{updated}}$ from a nominal stabilizing SOF controller $F^{\text{nominal}}$.